madhujeetvalsa/page/content.md

 I know ki idhi ##awkward## feel aytadi miku and ee message ratante i feels so ##awkward## but na kadha ae chance ledu, i don't have your contact number, and naku me peru telisindhi kani tarwata kuda i wait for 1 weeks ke miku instagram request petala or odda but at last ninu miku request chesina on Instagram ani wait chesina for request accept and start normal talking but ##situations align kale.##

-I know ki final answer is mimal de but I hope for the best.🪷💝🌺
+I know ki final answer is mimal de but I hope for the best.
+🪷💝🌺

 If miru kuda interested inte we can start talking on Instagram for that please accept the instagram request.
-And one thing miru ande the "time" in relationship I don't want ke miru mi studies miss chesi matladandi but ##once in a day## only 2 minutes from you 24 hours matladite that's makes my day better. and one thing miru na number Madhu ani save cheyochu because na full name is Madhujeet and current not a single one naku madhu ani pilvale.
+And one thing miru ande the "time" in relationship I don't want ke miru mi studies miss chesi matladandi but ##once in a day## only 2 minutes from your 24 hours matladite that's makes my day better. and one thing miru na number Madhu ani save cheyochu because na full name is Madhujeet and current not a single one naku madhu ani pilvale.

 And if miku interest lekunte or any other reason I will respect your decision but is there any reason of ##wait for some time## and miru interested unte i will wait for you. we can start normal conversation in instagram.
 If is there any other person in your mind then i will respect your decision and ninu miku epudu contact cheyaniki try cheyanu at last is there any changes needs in me please Chepandi ninu dani mida works chesta and at last i want only one favor as what is the reason only one thing ninu me kanchali expect chesta at last adhi kidu miru direct instagram lo cheputa ante kuda okay or miru nandini akka toni chepte kuda it's okay.